MomX/MomX/README.md

     `MomX::MomX_update`
   - Start reading the vignettes, they are a good place to start :books:
   - Read the reference manual, understand examples :hatching\_chick:
-  - Go to walk for 2 hours in the forest :deciduous\_tree: :chipmunk:
+  - Go to walk for 2 hours in the forest :deciduous\_tree: :boar:
     :four\_leaf\_clover:, solves 95% of my problems
   - Show us what you have tried and make a [reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example)